SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 ### Web Server Operations

-The **Apache Tomcat - Web Server Operations** dashboard provides a high-level view combined with detailed information on the top ten bots, geographic locations and data for clients with high error rates, server errors over time, and non 200 response code status codes.
+The **Apache Tomcat - Web Server Operations** dashboard provides a high-level view combined with detailed information on the top ten bots, geographic locations and data for clients with high error rates, server errors over time, and non 200-response code status codes.
 Dashboard panels also show information on server error logs, error log levels, error responses by server, and the top URIs responsible for 404 responses.

 Non 200 Response Status Codes.
 Displays the number of non-200 response status codes in a bar chart for the past hour.